 The college offers a 4 months (16 weeks) certificate course in computer applications for visually challenged students, it covers basic concepts of computers operating systems, word processing, spread sheets, internet, ICT & professional skills.
-The course will be conducted in 'Amba Dalmia Resource Centre', a part of the college library.
-No fee will be charged for this course.
+The course is conducted in the Amba Dalmia Resource Centre, a part of the college library.
+No fee is charged for this course.